 CAUTION!
 Do not transport the instrument without properly inserting the foam transport lock.
 If needed, contact Molecular Devices for a replacement foam transport lock.
+See Obtaining Support on page 20 for details.

 b.
 Use shipping tape to secure the foam transport lock to ensure it does not come loose.